Adolfo Gori

 Adolfo Gori ([aˈdolfo ˈɡɔːri]; born 13 February 1939) is a retired Italian professional footballer who played as a defender.

 Club career

 Rochester Lancers

 In 1972, Gori became a player-coach for the Rochester Lancers of the North American Soccer League.
 In 1977, he was named to the Rochester Lancers Team of the Decade.

 International career

-Gori had his first and only appearance for the Italian national team on 25 June 1967 in a 1–0 win against Romania.
+Gori had his only appearance for the Italy national team on 25 June 1967 in a 1–0 win against Romania.